ptr727/Postfix-Relay/README.md

 ### Volumes

-- `/var/spool/postfix` : (Optional) Mail queue directory, make sure running docker `user` has write permissions.
+- `/var/spool/postfix` : (Optional) Mail queue directory.

 ### Network

 - `25/tcp` : SMTP relay port.

+### Docker user

+Postfix wants to run as `root`, e.g. `postfix: fatal: the postfix command is reserved for the superuser`, and requires the container to run as `root`.

 ### Docker compose